Nikon D600 vs Panasonic G9

 Of the two cameras under consideration, the Nikon D600 features a full frame sensor and the Panasonic G9 a Four Thirds sensor.
 The sensor area in the G9 is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the D600 has a native 3:2 aspect ratio, while the one in the G9 offers a 4:3 aspect.

 With 24.2MP, the D600 offers a higher resolution than the G9 (20.2MP), but the D600 nevertheless has larger individual pixels (pixel pitch of 5.97μm versus 3.34μm for the G9) due to its larger sensor.
-However, the G9 is a somewhat more recent model (by 5 years and 1 month) than the D600, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the G9 is a much more recent model (by 5 years and 1 month) than the D600, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the G9 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Unlike the D600, the G9 has the capacity to capture high quality composite images (80.6MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).